Inflectra/rapise-documentation/docs/RVL/Maps.md

     |      |          |                        |                        |                    |           |            |

-When a `Table` Map is used in the Loop, then the iteration is performed through the columns and addresses the rows by name within the loop.
-I.e. 1st iteration chooses 1st column, 2nd goes to 2nd column and so on.
+When a `Table` Map is used in a Loop, the iteration is performed through the columns, and the rows are addressed by name within the loop.
+I.e., the first iteration chooses the first column, the second iteration chooses the second column, and so on.

-It is convenient to use a `Table` Map when you have several columns and many rows so it perfectly fits into the screen.
-For example you may have several alternative configuration sections and want to use them depending on the situation.
-In the example below we have several sites (Testing, QA, Prod) each having own Url, Login etc. So we want to quickly switch between sites when working with test.
+Using a `Table` Map is convenient when you have several columns and many rows, as it fits well on the screen.
+For example, you may have several alternative configuration sections that you want to use depending on the situation.
+In the example below, we have several sites (Testing, QA, Prod), each with its own URL, Login, etc. This allows us to quickly switch between sites when working with the test.

 === "Screenshot"
     ![Table Config Columns](./img/Maps_TableColumns.png)